offen/offen/docs/docs/offen-fair-web-analytics/running-offen/customizing-consent-banner.md

 ---
 layout: default
 title: Customizing the consent banner
-nav_order: 8
+nav_order: 12
-description: "How to add custom CSS to customize the appearance of the consent banner in Offen"
+description: "How to add custom CSS to customize the appearance of the consent banner in Offen Fair Web Analytics"
 permalink: /running-offen/customizing-consent-banner/
-parent: Running Offen
+parent: Operator guide
+grand_parent: Offen Fair Web Analytics
 ---

 <!--